 The 4.1-acre project site is located within the western portion of LAX parallel to and south of World Way West (see Figure 2).
 The project site includes paved areas currently used for vehicle parking and the former CAL GO Building, which was formerly the general office building for Continental Airlines' Corporate Headquarters.
-In addition to the CAL GO Building, the original Continental Airlines facility at LAX included a maintenance base with six aircraft hangars and apron areas, a Training Center building, operations offices, shop buildings, commissary and in-flight kitchen facilities, and supporting infrastructure.7 The CAL GO Building was built in 1963, with a new west entrance to the building added in 1974.
-Due to the age and disrepair of the CAL GO Building, it is uninhabitable and is now vacant.8 The building contains hazardous materials (including asbestos containing materials [ACM], lead containing surfaces [LCS], mold, polychlorinated biphenyls [PCBs] and mercury.9 In addition, the building is in poor condition, and the primary building systems (including electrical, HVAC [heating, ventilation, and air conditioning], plumbing, fire/life safety, and elevators) do not comply with current building codes.
+In addition to the CAL GO Building, the original Continental Airlines facility at LAX included a maintenance base with six aircraft hangars and apron areas, a Training Center building, operations offices, shop buildings, commissary and in-flight kitchen facilities, and supporting infrastructure.
+The CAL GO Building was built in 1963, with a new west entrance to the building added in 1974.
+Due to the age and disrepair of the CAL GO Building, it is uninhabitable and is now vacant.
+The building contains hazardous materials (including asbestos containing materials [ACM], lead containing surfaces [LCS], mold, polychlorinated biphenyls [PCBs] and mercury.
+In addition, the building is in poor condition, and the primary building systems (including electrical, HVAC [heating, ventilation, and air conditioning], plumbing, fire/life safety, and elevators) do not comply with current building codes.

 The CAL GO Building is over 50 years old and is an example of Mid-century Modern corporate architecture.
 The building was constructed as the administrative headquarters for Continental Airlines during its peak years as an international airline, and is directly associated with the rapid growth and expansion of commercial aviation reflecting the period during which LAX became a major international airport.
 For these reasons, the CAL GO Building has been identified as potentially eligible for listing in the California Register of Historical Resources and/or as a Los Angeles Historic-Cultural Monument.
-The integrity threshold for listing in the National Register of Historic Places due to the construction of an addition onto the west elevation, which has affected the integrity of the building.
+The integrity threshold for listing in the National Register of Historic Places differs from the criteria for listing in the California Register.
+The CAL GO Building does not appear to be eligible for listing in the National Register of Historic Places due to the construction of an addition onto the west elevation, which has affected the integrity of the building.

-7 Incorporated by Reference: PCR Services Corporation, Draft Historic Resources Assessment Report: Continental Airlines Facilities, 7300 Maintenance Road (APN: 4129-026-903) and 7300 World Way West (APN: 4129-026-903), Los Angeles, Los Angeles County, California, September 2013.
+Incorporated by Reference: PCR Services Corporation, Draft Historic Resources Assessment Report: Continental Airlines Facilities, 7300 Maintenance Road (APN: 4129-026-903) and 7300 World Way West (APN: 4129-026-903), Los Angeles, Los Angeles County, California, September 2013.

-8 Incorporated by Reference: PCR Services Corporation, Draft Historic Resources Assessment Report: Continental Airlines Facilities, 7300 Maintenance Road (APN: 4129-026-903) and 7300 World Way West (APN: 4129-026-903), Los Angeles, Los Angeles County, California, September 2013.
+Incorporated by Reference: PCR Services Corporation, Draft Historic Resources Assessment Report: Continental Airlines Facilities, 7300 Maintenance Road (APN: 4129-026-903) and 7300 World Way West (APN: 4129-026-903), Los Angeles County, California, September 2013.

-9 Incorporated by Reference: Ninyo & Moore, Hazardous Building Material Survey, Continental Airlines General Office Building, Chelsea Kitchen Basement, and Training Buildings, Los Angeles International Airport, 7270, 7300, and 7320 World Way West, Los Angeles, California, May 18, 2016.
+Incorporated by Reference: Ninyo & Moore, Hazardous Building Material Survey, Continental Airlines General Office Building, Chelsea Kitchen Basement, and Training Buildings, Los Angeles International Airport, 7270, 7300, and 7320 World Way West, Los Angeles, California, May 18, 2016.